tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

 compiled with the Passenger module, so you can install it via pacman.
 The configuration files are stored in /etc/nginx/conf/.

+Note:As of 2013-10-07 this doesn't seem to be the casy any longer and you will have to follow the remaining steps here

 Start by installing the 'passenger' gem:

     # gem install passenger